Mountain Bike Touring – The MTB Set-Ups for Bikepacking & Cycle Camping

 • Shorter in the time span

 You’ll be away from civilization.
-So most likely not for more than a few weeks, although some do stay years.
+So most likely not for more than a few weeks, although some do stay for years.

 • Circumscribed to a limited area

-By carrying just the basic essentials (mentioned above) you’ll be riding light and enjoying nature.
+By carrying just the basic essentials (mentioned above), you’ll be riding light and enjoying nature.

 Mountain bike camping touring can nowadays be easily achieved with a bikepacking setup.
 Let’s have a look at bikepacking bags for MTB